 You can get this from private flood insurers.

 How Excess Coverage Works

 For example, let’s say you buy a house for $275,000.
-That’s the market value and just comparing that to the policy limit looks like there is only a $25,000 gap – right?
-Well, if it costs $325,000 to rebuild that same house because of rising lumber, labor, and other materials then the gap is really $75,000.
+That’s the market value, and comparing that to the policy limit looks like there is only a $25,000 gap – right?
+If it costs $325,000 to rebuild that same house because of rising lumber, labor, and other materials, then the gap is $75,000.